 When we compared to the thin plastic milk bottles we have become accustomed to, there is no doubt glass is heavier.
 As a result, its weight adds to the cost of transportation.
 Also, it means that consumers will have to the price as well as the environment due to the emissions from transporting the bottles.

-A simple accident can cause the glass to shatter and break.
+A simple accident can cause the glass to shatter into sharp shards and break.
 This makes it more dangerous than plastic.
-With shattered glass comes the risk of cuts and what’s more, the broken pieces can also find their way into other bottles if damaged during the manufacturing process.
+With shattered glass comes the risk of cuts, and what's more, the broken pieces can also find their way into other bottles if damaged during the manufacturing process.

 At any time during the entire process, from manufacturing bottles to filling them to transporting them and even handling by consumers, the glass can pose a safety risk.

 Of course, having a milk delivery will ensure that the milk is as fresh as possible.
 However, traditional glass milk bottles come with foil tops.
-Exposure to air can reduce the shelf life of milk once a seal gets broken.
+Exposure to air can reduce the shelf life of milk once a seal gets broken and contribute to food waste.
 Plastic bottles can come with lids that we can re-seal.
 This ensures the milk can remain as fresh as possible.

-Further, the wholly transparent nature of most glass milk bottles can result in the degradation of milk when exposed to light.
+Further, the wholly transparent nature of most glass milk bottles can degrade milk when exposed to light.
 The slightly translucent plastic alternatives offer a slight advantage here.
-Of course, it's not too much a problem as most of us safely store our milk in the dark of the refrigerator.
+Of course, it's not too much of a problem as most of us safely store our milk in the dark of the refrigerator.

 With the advantages and disadvantages clear to see, we have asked whether glass is a feasible option for transporting and storing milk?

-All the same, until supermarkets can find a way to produce, transport and reuse glass milk bottles cost-effectively plastic will continue to be their de facto choice.
-The more of us that switch to glass the more likely it is they'll look to proactively move away from plastic.
+All the same, until supermarkets can find a way to produce, transport, and reuse glass milk bottles cost-effectively, plastic will continue to be their de facto choice and fill the dairy aisle.
+The more of us that switch to glass, the more likely it is they'll look to proactively move away from plastic.

-From being kinder to the environment to reducing plastic waste and even being kinder to our bodies, glass bottles seem to be a better choice all round.
+From being kinder to the environment to reducing plastic waste and even being kinder to our bodies, glass bottles seem to be a better choice all around.